dmoebius/ibroadcast-java-uploader/README.md

 It's an derived and improved version of the Java uploader found at [project.ibroadcast.com](https://project.ibroadcast.com/).

+The improvements are:
+- parallel uploads
+- md5 calculation bug fixed, when md5 had more than one leading zero
+- faster md5 calculation
+- specify music folder as third argument
+- use modern Java 11 language features
+- build tool: Gradle instead of ancient Ant

 This is a personal private project.
 I do not work for and I'm not affiliated with iBroadcast in any way.